Does the Food You Eat Affect Your Personality?

 - Person who cuts meat all at once:

-This process indicates that person is strategic, methodical, and forward-thinking.
+This process indicates that a person is strategic, systematic, and forward-thinking.
 This type of person is ideal for job positions that include strategic planning and precision.
-For example: engineering, computer technology, accounting etc.
+For example engineering, computer technology, accounting, etc.

 - Person who enjoys trying new foods:

 They are well suited for creative jobs.
 Their desire to try new foods indicates they have a creative and curious personality.
 Also, they like to explore new paths and aren’t afraid to take risks.

 - Person who asks questions about the menu:

 According to Boghossian, they are open-minded people, and always have good characteristics at their workplace.

 - People who pre-season foods and don’t even look at the menu: They are described as stubborn, and they are less likely to embrace any change.

 Even though we don’t think about it and usually eat what we feel “in the mood for,” the truth is, our food choices and food habits are reflections of our personality type.